frconor-ebook/meditations/_posts/2025-11-14-the-dignity-of-work.md

 We could check whether in those less attractive aspects that belong to any type of work, we discover that opportunity for offering up the Christian mortification that purifies us, and which we can offer up for others.

 Work is a talent that man receives to make it produce fruit.
 In *Christ Is Passing By,* St. Josemaría says, *"*Work bears witness to the dignity of man, to his dominion over creation.
 It provides an opportunity to develop one\'s personality.
 It is a bond of solidarity with other men, and it is the way to support one\'s family.
-It is a means of contributing to the improvement of the society in which we live and in aiding the progress of all humanity."
+It is a means of contributing to the improvement of the society in which we live and in aiding the progress of all humanity" (J. Escrivá, *Christ Is Passing By*, Point 47).

-For a Christian, work that is well done is the means of our entering into a personal encounter with Jesus Christ as well as being a way of enabling all the realities of this world to be shaped by the spirit of the Gospel.
+For a Christian, work which is well done is the means of our entering into a personal encounter with Jesus Christ as well as being a way of enabling all the realities of this world to be shaped by the spirit of the Gospel.

 If the role of the ordinary layman in the middle of the world is to sanctify the temporal realities, it\'s clear that our professional work has a very important role to play.

-St. John Paul II says that "man can be more a man" through work; so that work may become a means, an opportunity for any person to love Christ and bring others to know Him, it\'s necessary that a whole series of human conditions be fulfilled---diligence, constancy, punctuality\...professional prestige, and competence.
+St. John Paul II says that "man can be more a man" *(Laborem Exercens)* through work; so that work may become a means, an opportunity for any person to love Christ and bring others to know Him, it\'s necessary that a whole series of human conditions be fulfilled---diligence, constancy, punctuality\...professional prestige, and competence.

 We can\'t all be geniuses.
 God has not given us that capacity.
 But we can all be competent, learning how to do a good job.